Tyil/school-2016-2017/ewrite/ewrite-tutorial.md

 ```

 #### Create filesystems
-Now we are ready to create usable filesystems on the partitions:
+Now you are ready to create usable filesystems on the partitions:

 ```
 mkfs.vfat -F32 /dev/sda1